igrishaev/dynamodb/README.md

 #### Remove Attributes

 To remove an attribute, pass the `:remove` vector.
-Each item of that vector is either a keyword attribute, or a raw string expression, or an alias.
+Each item of that vector is either a keyword attribute, a raw string expression, or an alias.

 ```clojure
 (api/update-item CLIENT